-24. The Regulatory Flexibility Act of 1980 (RFA)38 generally requires a description and analysis of proposed rules that will have significant economic impact on a substantial number of small entities.
+26. The Regulatory Flexibility Act of 1980 (RFA)45 generally requires a description and analysis of rules that will have significant economic impact on a substantial number of small entities.
 The RFA mandates consideration of regulatory alternatives that accomplish the stated objectives of a proposed rule and that minimize any significant economic impact on a substantial number of small entities.
-The Small Business Administration's (SBA's) Office of Size Standards develops the numerical definition of a small business.39 The SBA recently revised its size standard for electric utilities (effective January 22, 2014) to a standard based on the number of employees, including affiliates (from a standard based on megawatt hours).40 Under SBA's new size standards, generator owners, distribution providers, and transmission owners likely come under one of the following categories and associated size thresholds: 41
+The Small Business

-38 5 U.S.C.
-601-612 (2012).
+45 5 U.S.C. §§ 601-612 (2012).